-PETH 460 Applied Social Research Methods 3 hours
+PETH 460 Applied Social Research Methods Prerequisite: MATH 241.

 An introduction to applied research methods and their applications to the disciplines of Criminal Justice and Law Enforcement, Physical Education, and Psychology.
 Emphasis is on understanding basic terminology, the use of fundamental research tools, and the integration of research and practice.
 Students will gain experience with single subject designs, program evaluation methods, SPSS-driven data analysis, and case studies in data collection.
 This course meets the upper division writing component for senior year English.
-(Also taught as CJLE, or PSYC 460.)
-(Spring, even years)
+(Also taught as PSYC 460.)
+(Fall)